 If the Scan Tool did not detect "cranking status" for the vehicle's engine, an advisory message shows on the Scan Tool's display.
 Press the ENTER button to repeat the battery check, or, press the M button to return to the Main Menu.

-- When the battery check is complete, a results screen displays the battery status.
-The System Status LEDs provide a PASS/FAIL indication, as follows:

 - Green = Good

 - Yellow = Normal

 - Red = Warning/Bad

 - 10. Press the M button to return to the Main Menu.

 To perform a charging system check: